JeeWeetje/iot-workshop/Flow.md

     ![alt tag](img/flow-portal-condition-fields.png)

-16. Select the `level` field.
+16. Select the `level` field
-17. Because we want to be warned when the level is less then a certain value, select `is less then` operator.
+17. Because we want to be warned when the level is less then a certain value, select `is less then` operator

     ![alt tag](img/flow-portal-condition-less-then.png)